-Students will develop an enquiring, critical and thoughtful 'economist's mind', and practise skills, qualities and attitudes which will equip them for the challenges, opportunities and responsibilities of adult working life.
+You will develop an enquiring, critical and thoughtful 'economist's mind', and practise skills, qualities and attitudes which will equip you for the challenges, opportunities and responsibilities of adult working life.

-Essential Entry Requirements: Standard Sixth Form requirements with grade 7 in GCSE Mathematics.
+Essential Entry Requirements: As well as the standard Sixth Form requirements, you must also have grade 7 in GCSE Mathematics.

 Paper 1: Markets and business behaviour – 35% of the Qualification